More news from the WEOLC

-About: Sharmon has been a clinician in hospice and palliative care for over 20 years.
-She was instrumental in bringing palliative care to the hospitalist service at Providence Regional Medical Center Everett via The Everett Clinic from 2007-14.
-The ARNP-driven palliative care service was applauded in the National Circle of Life Award given to the Snohomish County Palliative Partnership in 2010.
-Sharmon lives in Bellingham, is now semi-retired, where she does private consulting for families, engages in community conversations around end-of-life and aging, and works per diem with the Palliative Consult Service at Skagit Valley Hospital.
+About: Sharmon has been a clinician in hospice and palliative care for over 25 years.
+She worked in hospice care for 15 years, then got her Master’s in Nursing and has worked with hospital-based palliative care consult teams since 2007.
+Sharmon lives in Bellingham where she now does private consulting for families, engages in community conversations around end-of-life and aging, and works per diem with Whatcom Hospice and the Palliative Consult Service at Skagit Valley Hospital.
 She and her husband Peter enjoy skiing and boating.
 Sharmon has been part of the WEOLC since 1999, serving as chair from 2008-10.
 She currently co-chairs the Washington POLST Task Force.

 Washington State Hospice and Palliative Care Organization

 About: Barb has worked in hospice and home health serving patients at the EOL since 1985.
 She has served patients and families in a number of roles: direct patient care as an RN case manager, clinical coordinator, program director, Joint Commission nurse surveyor, and as a wound, ostomy, continence nurse consultant for both home health and hospice patients.
 Barb has been in her role with WSHPCO since July of 2015.
 She also serves as the CEO for the Oregon Hospice and Palliative Care Association.
 Through that role, she serve on the Oregon POLST Task Force as well as the education subcommittee of that group.

 Therese A Johnson